 This table (Figure 30) is referred to as the locations carrying capacity table and exists as a special input file that can be used to control density-dependent growth in the life cycle model.
-Users must estimate the average carrying capacity for a given life stage at each location (e.g., k\stage\1\mean: 1,200) and the interannual variability (CV: coefficient of variation) in the carrying capacity (e.g., k\stage\1\cv: 0.1).
-If the location carrying capacity table is provide, any cells that are populated with values are assumed to have density-dependent constraints.
+Users must estimate the average carrying capacity for a given life stage at each location (e.g., k_stage_1_mean: 1,200) and the interannual variability (CV: coefficient of variation) in the carrying capacity (e.g., k_stage_1_cv: 0.1).
+If the location carrying capacity table is provided, any cells that are populated with values are assumed to have density-dependent constraints.
 Any cells that are left blank are assumed to be governed only by density-independent factors and do not have any density-dependent constraints.

-In the previous example (Figure 30) the population model will run with constraints on stage\1 meaning that the survivorship from stage\0 to stage\1 will be governed by a Beverton-Holt relationship and the abundance (or density) of stage\1 individuals will be constrained for each location according the values provided in the locations carrying capacity table.
+In the previous example (Figure 30), the population model will run with constraints on stage_1, meaning that the survivorship from stage_0 to stage_1 will be governed by a Beverton-Holt relationship, and the abundance (or density) of stage_1 individuals will be constrained for each location according to the values provided in the locations carrying capacity table.

-The CEMPRA tool does not support the development of these location and stage-specific carrying capacity estimates, but it's assumed that relevant reference literature will be used to develop appropriate input values (e.g., if stage 1 is Steelhead parr; regional densities for Steelhead parr are roughly 1,500 parr/km of stream; and fish-accessible reaches within Rock Creek sum up to roughly 800m in length; then k\stage\1\mean should equal roughly 1,200 parr).
+The CEMPRA tool does not support the development of these locations and stage-specific carrying capacity estimates, but it's assumed that relevant reference literature will be used to develop appropriate input values (e.g., if stage 1 is Steelhead parr; regional densities for Steelhead parr are roughly 1,500 parr/km of stream; and fish-accessible reaches within Rock Creek sum up to roughly 800m in length; then k_stage_1_mean should equal roughly 1,200 parr).
 Developing these estimates alongside a species profile can be laborious, but the advantage is that projection from the CEMPRA tool will ultimately account for habitat quality and habitat availability.